SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 Risk: Unauthorized Boot Changes

-Attackers or users with physical access can change boot settings.
+Attackers or users with physical access can change the boot settings.

 Mitigation: Set a firmware administrator password and restrict physical access.